Summer High School U

 - Complete the Neighborhood Learning Alliance application.

-- Complete the Partner4Work application and submit the required documents.
+- Complete the Partner4Work Learn and Earn application and submit the required documents.

 - Submit your most recent report card to NLA.

-- Nursing & Health Career students must complete their TB test and internship enrollment paperwork by the Summer HSU 2023 Kickoff Orientation.
+- Nursing & Health Career students must complete their TB test and internship enrollment paperwork by Friday, May 2, 2025.

-- The Summer HSU 2023 Kickoff Orientation is Thursday, June 15th.
-All registered students will receive an email about the Kickoff Orientation by Friday, June 2nd.
+- The Summer HSU 2024 Program Kickoff Week is Monday, June 16 – Friday, June 20, 2025.
+All registered students will receive an email for the specific details about the Program Kickoff Week by Friday, June 6th.
 The orientation will be held at the student’s respective college campus and the information will be in the email.

-A partnership between Neighborhood Learning Alliance, West Penn Hospital, Community College of Allegheny County, and Carlow University.
-Students earn college credits aligned to health career college majors through our partnership with CCAC and Carlow University.
-In addition, students engage in paid work experience at West Penn Hospital where the students participate in rotations of various medical departments.
+Students in the Health Careers Pathway earn college credits aligned to health career college majors through our partnership with CCAC and Carlow University.
+In addition, students engage in paid work experience at West Penn Hospital where the students participate in rotations of various medical departments and nursing courses.

 Work Experience: Students engage in a paid shadow work experience for 80+ hours in the summer at West Penn Hospital and 12-18 hours during the school year.